brevzin/cpp_proposals/3491_define_static/define-static.md

 ```
 :::

-Add the new subclause [meta.reflection.array]:
+Add the new subclause [meta.reflection.array] "Promoting to Static Storage":

 ::: std
 ::: addu
-[1]{.pnum} The functions in this subclause are useful for promoting compile-time storage into runtime storage.
+[1]{.pnum} The functions in this subclause promote compile-time storage into static storage.

 ```cpp
 template <ranges::input_range R>